 - The price from Sigfox is reasonable for this service.

 - The accuracy depends on network density (from our experience, the average precision is 1km).

-- Big advantage is that the battery consumption is low and the objects can be located in deep indoor or in the wilderness.
+- The Big advantage is that the battery consumption is low and the objects can be located deep indoors or in the wilderness.

-- The most useful is this when you need to know at whatever airport your luggage ended or wherever your goods are in factory, on the way, on the border, in stock or with customers.
+- The most useful is this when you need to know at whatever airport your luggage ended or wherever your goods are in a factory, on the way, on the border, in stock, or with customers.

 The ways to get the position from the MAC addresses are:

-Precision depends totally of the mode of deployment and quality of the WiFi database.
-In field testing it is between 5 and 100m.
+Precision depends totally on the mode of deployment and quality of the WiFi database.
+In field testing, it is between 5 and 100m.